jason8448/akaunting-whitlocktech/README.md

 After the service comes up you can acces it at :3186.

+If you wish to use a proxy infront of this image exit the trustedpry.php in config.
+If you uncomment the proxy line it will trust all proxies in front of it.

 Added an arm32 docker image.
 To use it cp docker-compose.yml.arm32 to docker-compose.yml then docker-compose up -d, and access it at :3186.

 docker-compose.yml